Tr – Azam Ali, an Ahmadi Moslem, Ch 00 – Introduction

 He used to say that I quickly learnt from him what he did, remembered it despite my age, copied him, and continued repeated his words.
 Children indeed do what they see parents do, not necessarily hear what they say.

 I was about 3.
 Abba Ji had our family belongings packed in several wooden crates due to his civil service transfer from one city to another.
-He told my mother to put a hammer and chisel in one box that they could open first at our destination and then open other wooden crates easily.
-After unloading boxes from the truck, Father asked my mother about the box with the hammer.
+He told my mother to put a hammer and chisel in one box hat could be opened first at our destination and then open other wooden crates easily.

-My mother with 3 small children, quick packing, travel and several similar looking boxes could not pin-point the box with the hammer.
+My mother with small children, quick packing, travel and several similar looking boxes could not pinpoint the box with the hammer.
 My father was getting agitated when I moved forward, grabbed his hand, dragged him to a box, and pointed it with my finger.
 They opened the box and found the hammer.
 A possibly unhappy episode was diverted before it precipitated.

 Abba Ji attributed the incident to my observation while packing, remembering the box, and taking initiative to defuse rising tempers.
-I had shown learning early what he did all his life — defusing rising angers wherever he saw in his relatives, village or professional field of law.
+I had shown early learning what he did all his life — defusing rising angers wherever he saw in his relatives, village or professional field of law.

 Father in my eyes